vmware-tanzu/velero/docs/cli-reference/ark_restic_repo_init.md

 ### Options

 ```
   -h, --help                             help for init
       --key-data string                  Encryption key for the restic repository.
 Optional; if unset, Ark will generate a random key for you.
       --key-file string                  Path to file containing the encryption key for the restic repository.
 Optional; if unset, Ark will generate a random key for you.
       --key-size int                     Size of the generated key for the restic repository (default 1024)
+      --maintenance-frequency duration   How often maintenance (i.e. restic prune & check) is run on the repository (default 24h0m0s)
 ```

 ### Options inherited from parent commands